-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On another day this week, eat the meals from a different post.
+How this Fast Diet Lifestyle works: Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
+On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.

 “Clean Monday” Does this sound like something Marie Kondo would do?
 She probably would.
 But tomorrow, the start of the 7th week before Easter [in the Greek Orthodox Church], is a very special day in Greece.
 It is the beginning of Lent, a time of penance.
 Clean Monday, “Kathari Deftera,” commences the night before, with people apologizing to those whom they have wronged.
 [Clean Conscience] The next step involves eating fish and sea food — lots of it.
 [Clean Diet, free from meat] And don’t forget Flying Kites!!
 Families go to parks or the countryside to launch 100s of kites in honor of Spring.
 [Good Clean Fun] We should all have a Clean Day at some point.
 Start now.
 Be kind, crank up your Fasting, and let your kite transport you to a new level of optimism that THIS time, you can lose weight.

 Herring Plate: 195 calories 8 g fat 4.4 g fiber 8 g protein 13.7 g carbs [11.7 g Complex] 33 mg Calcium NB: The food values given above are for the main dish only, not the optional beverages.
 PB V If you like herring, this is for you.
 It makes a nice change from morning eggs and comes together in no-time-flat.
 NB: If you are taking an MOAI anti-depressant medication, ask your physician if you can eat herring safely since it is high in tyramine.